codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.0.0.md

 ## Product enhancements

 -   Released ESLint 8 as a new tool and deprecated ESLint 7.
 For now, all repositories will continue to use ESLint 7 by default.
 (CY-5848)
+-   Improved the loading times of the Organization Overview and Repositories list pages using a short-lived cache in the user's browser.
+(CY-5793)

 ## Bug fixes